dotnet/docs-aspire/docs/get-started/quickstart-build-your-first-aspire-app.md

 > [!div class="checklist"]
 >
-> - Create a basic .NET app that is setup to use .NET Aspire.
+> - Create a basic .NET app that is set up to use .NET Aspire.
 > - Add and configure a .NET Aspire component to implement caching.
 > - Create an API and use service discovery to connect to it.
 > - Orchestrate communication between a front end UI, a back end API, and a local Redis cache.